Deep Learning Based Dynamic Environment Reconstruction for Vehicular ISAC Scenarios: DATA PRE-PROCESSING

 \subsection{LiDAR Data Pre-processing}

-LiDAR point cloud data are subjected to three main steps: sampling, PCA, and cropping.
-Sampling helps eliminate redundant environmental information and reduces the complexity of model training.
+LiDAR point cloud data are subjected to three main steps: synchronization, alignment, and cropping.
+First, temporal synchronization is achieved by uniformly downsampling the 10 Hz LiDAR stream to match the 2 Hz channel acquisition rate.
+Subsequently, PCA is employed to align the coordinate system—orienting the y-axis to the vehicle's heading and the x-axis to the sensing direction—followed by manual fine-tuning to correct residual rotational offsets.
+Finally, to ensure Field-of-View (FOV) consistency with the ISAC system, the point cloud is spatially cropped to match the Tx horn antenna's beamwidth, specifically limiting the valid volume to within $\pm 10^{\circ}$ in both azimuth and elevation.
+Finally, the exact 1000-point sampling procedure involves uniformly downsampling the variable-length cropped point cloud for each snapshot to a fixed size of 1000 points to facilitate batch training.
 As shown in Fig. \ref{fig:datapreprocess}(b), the point cloud represents the surrounding environment of the vehicular transceiver.
 Due to the non-omnidirectional sensing range of the ISAC channel, environmental elements outside the valid sensing area, such as ground points and point clouds from the non-sensing direction, are considered unnecessary.
 In addition, as illustrated in Fig. \ref{fig:datapreprocess}(a), the axis offset caused by the vehicle's heading deviation must be corrected via PCA to ensure spatial alignment.
 The processed point cloud data after these steps is shown in Fig. \ref{fig:datapreprocess}(f).